EmoonX/EmoonX/README.md

-Not sure what to say here.
+Not sure about what to say here.

 Original pfp credit goes to [mangotri](https://mangotri.tumblr.com/post/646858697615753216/i-needed-another-moony-icon-so-here-it-is).